Yoann-B-ENI/Angular-TP-Final/README.md

 - Stay Logged in after a page refresh
 - Authentication calls a local API for login and registration
 - Artists, Artworks pages call the Art Institute of Chicago API, big, real-world requests and responses (it's the API they use for their own sites).
+- APIs called using HttpClient and Observables
 - Tried both having the observable of an API request in the service (for all auth calls) and in the components (for all art API calls)
 - Guards (some pages need to be logged in, some need to be logged out)
 -

 TODO/to try to integrate for the exercise:
 - add links, credits to readme
+- thumbnail images don't work properly (blurred), the way they use it on their website is a bit complicated (and a different endpoint)
 - custom text splice pipe to add a '...' after a description cut-short
 - custom validator for email, password
 - Input/Output
 - RxJS operators (pipe, takeuntil, of...)
 - Subject, BehaviorSubject
+- custom error handling
 -